DanielDekhtyar/Rahshal/README.md

 ### *This script optimizes a time-consuming task in the military* 💂‍♂️

-> No classified data is included in this repository
+> No classified data is included in the repository

 > Author : Daniel Dekhtyar
 > Email : denik2707@gmail.com